 If you do decide to keep going for the winter, you’ll need some sort of cover like tarps, polytunnels, frost cloths, or cold frames.
 And this list of 10 vegetables to grow in winter will help get you started.

-Either way, the first step is getting your seeds ready so you don’t miss out.
+Either way, the first step is getting your seeds started so you don’t miss out.

 Getting Started